rmyers/fabric-platforms/README.md

 Status
 ------
-Currently only the Linux platform class is available.
-Darwin and Solaris are in the works.
+Currently only the Linux and SunOS platform class are available.
+Darwin is in the works.
 FreeBSD and NetBSD should be simple and may just work with the linux platform.
 The sample fabfile.py has a few examples on how to use it.
 Otherwise poke around in the source BasePlatform class.